Utilities

 What payment security standards does IntelliPay meet?

-IntelliPay is a PCI DSS Level 1 Compliant Service Provider.
-This is the highest level of security certification for handling and processing cardholder data, minimizing the compliance burden on the utility itself.
+IntelliPay is a PCI DSS Level 1 Compliant Service Provider, the highest level of certification for organizations that store, process, or transmit cardholder data.

 For a deeper dive into regulatory and card brand compliance requirements, click here.